J. S. Fry & Sons

-Fry, alongside Cadbury and Rowntree's, was one of the big three British confectionery manufacturers throughout much of the nineteenth and twentieth centuries, and all three companies were founded by Quakers.
-The company became a division of Cadbury in the early twentieth century.
+Fry, alongside Cadbury and Rowntree's, was one of the big three British confectionery manufacturers throughout much of the 19th and 20th centuries, and all three companies were founded by Quakers.
+The company became a division of Cadbury in the early 20th century.
 The division's Somerdale Factory near Bristol was closed after the 2010 takeover of Cadbury's by Kraft Foods Inc.

 History

+Early history

 Joseph Fry, a Quaker, was born in 1728.
 He started making chocolate around 1759.
 In 1761, Fry and John Vaughan purchased a small shop from an apothecary, Walter Churchman, and with it the patent for a chocolate refining process.
-The company was then named "Fry, Vaughan & Co.".
-In 1777 their chocolate works moved from Newgate Street to Union Street, Bristol.
-Joseph Fry died in 1787 and the company was renamed "Anna Fry & Son".
+The company was then named Fry, Vaughan & Co.
+In 1777 the chocolate works moved from Newgate Street to Union Street, Bristol.
+Joseph Fry died in 1787 and the company was renamed Anna Fry & Son.
 In 1795 Joseph Storrs Fry assumed control of the company.
 He patented a method of grinding cocoa beans using a Watt steam engine, and as a result, factory techniques were introduced into the cocoa business.

 In 1803, Anna Fry died and Joseph Storrs Fry partnered with a Dr. Hunt.
-The business was renamed "Fry & Hunt".
-In 1822 Hunt retired and Joseph Storrs Fry took on his sons Joseph, Francis and Richard as partners: the firm was renamed "J. S. Fry & Sons".
+The business was renamed Fry & Hunt.
+In 1822 Hunt retired and Joseph Storrs Fry took on his sons Joseph, Francis and Richard as partners: the firm was renamed J. S. Fry & Sons.
 The company became the largest commercial producer of chocolate in the UK.
 In 1835, Joseph Storrs Fry died and his sons took full control.

+Modern history and eating chocolate

+In the 1840s, eating chocolate appeared in Britain; "French Eating Chocolate" was sold by Cadbury as early as 1842.